grafana/Grafana-Alloy-for-Beginners/README.md

 A single task is known as a `component` in Alloy.

 These components could be put together in any way to form a complete set of instructions on how to collect, transform, and deliver teletry data.
-These set of instructions are known as `pipeline` in Alloy.
+These set of instructions are known as a `pipeline` in Alloy.

 ### Each task/component could be further broken down into a detailed set of instructions.
 These subtasks/subcomponents are known as `blocks` in Alloy.